How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 product validation stage

-Related: 6 Tips to Help You Securing Startup Investment for Your Business
+Related6 Tips to Help You Securing Startup Investment for Your Business

-Decide what to include in your MVP
+Decide what to include in your Minimum Viable Product

 Do the customers buy and use your product (MVP)?

-When it comes to product validation and what you will need to measure, you need to do the two most important things.
-The first one is to check if the customers buy your product or service or they are only interested in a solution but not ready to buy yet.
-Pre-selling is a way to validate the product is an excellent way to gain experience and prepare yourself for more successful launches that you will use when you validate the business idea.
+When it comes to product validation, you must do the two most important things and measure them.
+The first one is to check if customers buy your product or service or are only interested in a solution but not ready to buy yet.

 The second important measure is related to how your customers use the product or service as an MVP at this stage.